-However, that same first-time visitor soon discovers that while the course looks like a U.S. Open course, Bowling Green is strategic and accomodating for players of all standards.
+However, that same first-time visitor soon discovers that while the course looks like a U.S. Open course, Bowling Green is enjoyable for players of all standards.

 At Bowling Green, you are interacting with nature and the abundance of pines and oaks that define the course.

 What makes Bowling Green a classic?
 It's course design has stood the test of time.
 Course architect Geoffrey Cornish was well known for his design concepts through the books he authored and the classes he taught.
-He liked to get a feel for the design of a course by walking the land first, taking off in a straight line through the underbrush leaving all those in his wake to follow!
+He liked to get a feel for the design of a course by walking the land first, taking off in a straight line through the underbrush leaving all to follow in his wake.
 In this manner, he was inspired to lay the course out to match the contours of the land.
 This in an era when course design was characterized by extreme sculpting of the terrain.
 Design philosophies are now circling back to this classic principle.

 Many area courses were built with long distances between green and tee for a variety of reasons.Not so at Bowling Green.
 Greens and tees flow from one to the other.
 This makes the course walking friendly and unique in the area.